Nursing Support and Care Worker

 Nursing support and care workers provide assistance, support and care to people in a variety of health, welfare and community settings, and in their homes.

-- Nursing support and care workers starting out earn about $35,000 a year.
+Nursing support and care workers employed by a district health board:

-Pay rates in the private and not-for profit sectors vary from organisation to organisation.
+Pay rates in the private and not-for-profit sectors vary.

-Sources: District Health Boards/New Zealand Nurses Organisation, 'Nursing and Midwifery Multi-Employer Collective Agreement (MECA)', 1 March 2012 - 28 February 2015.
+Sources: District Health Boards and New Zealand Nurses Organisation, 'Nursing and Midwifery Multi-Employer Collective Agreement (MECA) 1 March 2015-31 July 2017', 2015.

 What you will do